kushtra24/personaliteti/README.md

 This is a Personality test created for albanian users.

-License: All rights reserver Kushtrim.net
+License: All rights reserved Kushtrim.net